 Now you have to shift the accumulator bits so the channel ID bits will result in a value between 0 and 15 (binary format).
-This value is the offset and indicates which channel is being processed in that scan.

 OUTX copies the value from the first level of the accumulator stack to a source address offset by the value in the accumulator.
 In this case it adds the above binary value (0-15) to V3000.
 The particular channel data is then stored in its respective location: For example, if the binary value of the channel select bits is 0, then channel 1 data is stored in V-memory location V3000 (V3000 + 0) and if the binary value is 6, then the channel 7 data is stored in location V3006 (V3000 + 6).
-See the table on page 6-13.
+See the table on page 7-13.